-Office phone; 631-632-4014
+Department Office phone; 631-632-4014 E-mail: edward.pascuzzi@stonybrook.edu

-e-mail: edward.pascuzzi@stonybrook.edu

-GOALS: To ensure that you become adept, confident and highly skilled at problem-solving and learn basic scientific physics at the introductory level.
+GOALS: To ensure that you become adept, confident and highly skilled at problem-solving with an emphasis on achieving success on the Physics portion of the MCAT examination.

-NATURE OF THE COURSE MATERIAL: PHY131 encompasses the principles of first semester freshman physics with as many real-world applications as possible.
-The material is heavily laden with challenging concepts, algebra and trigonometry, and some very basic calculus.
+NATURE OF THE COURSE MATERIAL: PHY122 encompasses the principles of freshman physics with applications to problems related to the life sciences and medical fields.
+The material is heavily laden with challenging concepts, algebra and trigonometry, with some applications of basic differential calculus whose foundations you are responsible for knowing.
 You should be aware that, upon enrolling into an intensive and fast paced introductory course such as this, there is a serious level of commitment and investment of time required of you should you wish to be successful and earn a good grade.
+The course pace is very fast and the demands on you are great.